Finnish exports rise 27 pct yr/yr in May

-HELSINKI, July 7 Finnish exports rose 27 percent in May compared with a year earlier, preliminary data from the national customs office showed on Friday.
+HELSINKI, July 7 (Reuters) - Finnish exports rose 27 percent in May compared with a year earlier, preliminary data from the national customs office showed on Friday.

 In the January-May period, exports were up 18 percent year-on-year, the office said.
 The trade balance for May showed a surplus of about 290 million euros ($330.92 million).